Family Violence Protection in Australia

 What is this right?

 The Family Law Act 1975 defines family violence broadly.
-It includes behaviour that coerces or controls a family member or causes them to be fearful (s 4AB).
-This covers physical assault, sexual abuse, stalking, repeated derogatory taunts, withholding money, preventing contact with family or friends, damaging property, and threatening to harm a pet.
+Section 4AB captures behaviour that coerces or controls a family member or causes them to be fearful — physical assault, sexual abuse, stalking, repeated derogatory taunts, withholding money, preventing contact with family or friends, damaging property, threatening to harm a pet.
+The breadth of the definition was deliberate, and it has reshaped how Australian courts assess parenting matters.

 Family violence is a key factor in parenting cases.
-The court must consider any family violence when deciding the best interests of the child (s 60CC(2)(b)).
-The presumption of equal shared parental responsibility does not apply if there are reasonable grounds to believe a parent has engaged in family violence or child abuse (s 61DA(2)).
+Under s.
+60CC(2)(b), the court must consider any family violence when assessing the best interests of the child.
+And the presumption of equal shared parental responsibility does not apply where there are reasonable grounds to believe a parent has engaged in family violence or child abuse (s.
+61DA(2)).

-Courts and professionals involved in family law matters have a duty to report child abuse and family violence to state and territory child protection agencies (s 67ZA).
-The Act also allows the court to make injunctions for personal protection, including orders restraining a person from approaching or contacting another (s 68B).
+Courts and professionals in family-law matters have a duty to report child abuse and family violence to state and territory child-protection agencies (s.
+67ZA).
+The court can also make personal-protection injunctions — restraining a person from approaching or contacting another (s.
+68B).

 State and territory family violence intervention orders (AVOs, DVOs) operate alongside federal family law.
-If there is a conflict, the family law order generally prevails.
+Where the two conflict, the more protective order generally controls.

 When does it apply?